Ranking the Best Memes of the 2018 Winter Olympics

 Elizabeth Swaney’s Simple Run

 Elizabeth Swaney’s journey to the 2018 Winter Olympics is both unconventional and long.
 The freeskier, who was born in the U.S. but competed in the Winter Games for Hungary, made a splash on the Internet when she did a simple skiing run that had zero tricks, unlike her competitors.
 Her performance, which gave off an air of cool nonchalance and seeming insouciance because of its simplicity, became the topic of debate when it was discovered that she qualified for the Olympics just by attending enough World Cup events.
-Despite those who might fuss about her unorthodox road to the Olympics, which had been a lifelong goals for Swaney, the Hungarian skier stated that she was just trying to “do the best for myself and represent Hungary as best as I can.”
+Despite those who might fuss about her unorthodox road to the Olympics, which had been a lifelong goal for Swaney, the Hungarian skier stated that she was just trying to “do the best for myself and represent Hungary as best as I can.”

 Ranking: Bronze